Fun Swimming Games for Swimming Lessons

 Racing with noodles adds a really fun element that kids will love.
 This is one of the swimming games for swimming lessons that you can use for large swim lesson classes of intermediate or advanced swimmers.

 First, divide your group into two teams, and then have your swimmers pick partners within their teams.
 Give each set of partners one noodle.
 The first set of partners start with both of the partners on top of the noodle in some way.

 They can either choose to straddle it or lay on top of it.
 Together, they must race to the opposite end of the pool and back without falling off of the noodle.
 When they touch the end of the pool, the next set of partners jumps in on their noodle and races until all of the partner sets have gone.

 The team who finishes first is the Pool Noodle Ruler.

 This a great game to encourage teamwork and show swimmers the value of pulling the water with their hands, or kicking it with their feet.
-For a set of fun swim noodles to use, try the Lifoam Set of 5 in assorted colors.
+For a set of fun swim noodles to use, try the Lifoam Set of 5 in assorted colors (available on amazon).
 These 48” long durable noodles have a hole in the center for added buoyancy and come in bright rainbow colors like blue, pink, green, red and purple.
 Now, all you have to do is choose your favorite noodle color.

 This swimming lesson game can be a fun challenge for kids once they are able to blow bubbles and swim underwater.